keeinlev/bonkerz/README.md

 Anyone can access the page and create a post, which we call a Thread as it is subject to many changes.
 They may give it a title, a description, tags and an image, and then also stamp their name on the post.

+The webpage was designed using React components and the @material-ui-core Library.

 ![PageScreenshot](/screenshots/webpage.png/)

 When submitted, each post has its fields pushed to the connected MongoDB Atlas Database, where it is stored as a MongoDB document.
+The sending and getting of data is facilitated by the use of Redux hooks such as useDispatch, useSelector and useEffect

 ![DatabaseScreenshot](/screenshots/db.png/)